caezsar/puppet-nginx/README.md

 ```

-In order to specify the name of the domain and an alias for the if that's the case, insert the below lines in hiera.
+In order to specify the name of the domain and an alias for the domain, if that's the case, insert the below lines in hiera.

 ```
 nginx::domain_name: 'domain.com'